-This series may be a window into the complexity of the DNA evidence now that it's expanded beyond sexual assault and some murder cases where there is blood into cases like this one where there is some blood evidence but also touch DNA evidence.
+This series may be a window into the complexity of the DNA evidence now that it's expanded beyond sexual assault and some murder cases like this one where there is some blood evidence but also touch DNA evidence.

 But the things that can be done with physical evidence today are much more elaborate and sophisticated than what could be done in 1985.
 It increases the danger of contamination, unintentional or intentional, but typically unintentional.
 The question is if the DNA is left on an object, is there an innocent explanation?
 I don't know in this case; some places yes, some places no. It's not as cut and dry, but if it's used carefully it can be very informative.